 Syscloud, a cloud app, that scans for sharing violations within Drive, Chat, Gmail, and Sites provides a free threat scan as a trial for two weeks.
 Amplified IT is the only partner to offer dedicated K12 support, onboarding, and implementation for the service so don’t be shy about contacting us for more details and get your trial set up correctly.

-Recently launched, G Suite Enterprise for Education, offers a security center that includes dashboards, actionable security insights, and proactive measures to protect your domain from data loss prevention.
+Recently launched, Google Workspace for Education Plus, offers a security center that includes dashboards, actionable security insights, and proactive measures to protect your domain from data loss prevention.

-Here is a video overview of the entire G Suite Enterprise for Education offering.
+Here is a video overview of the entire Google Workspace for Education Plus offering.
 Once again, Amplified IT is the only dedicated K12 partner who can offer training and we can get you started with a trial for 30 days for up to 10 of your users.

-Contact us if you are interested in a trial or learning more about the enhanced security features available with Enterprise for Education.
+Contact us if you are interested in a trial or learning more about the enhanced security features available with Education Plus.

-The G Suite admin console changes quite frequently so it’s always a good idea to make sure that you revisit settings often.
-If you found this post useful, this is just a few of the settings in the admin console to consider.
+The Google Admin console changes quite frequently so it’s always a good idea to make sure that you revisit settings often.
+If you found this post useful, this is just a few of the settings in the Admin console to consider.
 We offer a full Audit of your Google for Education settings, which outlines best practices, each setting, what your domain settings are, and what the recommended setting is for a K-12 environment.

 Having a hard time keeping up with every update to the admin console and want to be part of a Google for Education community of techs?
 Join our North American Google Technical Collaborative!
 Here is the link to learn more.
 Promise, you’ll never have to “go at it alone.”

-Next time, we will dive into G Suite Enterprise for Education’s features and how it can further ensure domain safety and security.
+Next time, we will dive into Google Workspace for Education Plus features and how it can further ensure domain safety and security.
 Wishing everyone a wonderful (and security safe) school year!

 Find this article useful?
 Share it!